ziyyadali/DeepPocket/README.md

 Our accuracy function could be altered to better reflect the progress of the model.
 By using a euclidean distance as a form of accuracy alone, rather than checking if the distance is within a range, would also show properly show if the model is learning.
 A decreasing range threshold would also be a viable measurement.

+The test accuracy showed that the model had a 91.67%.
+However, the accuracy function exagerates the peformance greatly.
+In the future, we would want to create a more accurate model that gets a high accuracy with a range of 10 angstroms.

 ## Ethical Consideration
 It is difficult to foresee serious misuse of our technology, as our model is designed for medicinal purposes.
 Since our technology is designed primarily for the lab as opposed to clinical practice, in the event of failure to make an accurate prediction, our model would result in lost time and money for the researcher.
 This, of course, is inevitable in the research process.
 The only thing that needs to be necessary for the use of our model is that the number of atomic coordinates must be less than or equal to 100000.